 The MID in industrial design is a studio-based program in which students learn to design new products and service systems that solve critical global problems.Students engage in research, brainstorming, idea visualization, prototyping and testing of creative solutions that address critical problems faced in the world today.

-Graduates of this program are adept in using principles of design innovation, sustainability and systems thinking in problem-solving and after graduation they often find positions in industry and academia.
+Graduates of this program are adept in using principles of design innovation, sustainability and systems thinking in problem-solving.